 New from the Dark Archive

-Preserving and Sharing the Story of the Lincoln Heights Rosenwald School: Digitization Day Saturday, September 2, 2017
+Preserving and Sharing the Story of the Lincoln Heights Rosenwald School: Digitization Day September 2, 2017 10am–4pm

-This one-day event at the Lincoln Heights School 374 Lincoln Heights Rd, Wilkesboro, NC 28697 on Saturday September 2, 2017 10am–4pm will involve digitizing artifacts associated with the school provided by the alumni, and public programming will include stories about those artifacts as well as their memories about growing up in the Appalachian Mountains.
-We will also screen the documentary Rosenwald, and follow it with a talk on the Rosenwald school building program to provide national context for this local experience.
+This one-day event involved digitizing artifacts associated with the school provided by the alumni, and public programming included stories about those artifacts as well as their memories about growing up in the Appalachian Mountains.
+The documentary entitled Rosenwald was screened, followed by a talk on the Rosenwald school building program to provide national context for this local experience.

 Any views, findings, conclusions, or recommendations expressed in this program do not necessarily represent those of the National Endowment for the Humanities.